alinabeel23/seven8nine-game/README.md

 ## Brief
 The brief required the recreation of a game of my choice using HTML, CSS, and Vanila JavaScript only in the span of a week.

+## Development Process
+As this was my first development project, I faced a significant learning curve and many obstacles.
+Initially, I had a clear vision of what I wanted to achieve, but I struggled to translate my ideas into code.

+To begin, I started by building the basic structure of the game in HTML, then proceeded to add some interactive functionality using Vanilla JavaScript.
+I faced many challenges such as not being able to get the snake to leave from one side and come in from the other.
+These difficulties led to me exploring different approaches and techniques.
+Despite these challenges, I managed to create a functional game within the given timeframe.
+However, there were several features that I was unable to implement due to my limited experience.
+Nevertheless, I am proud of what I achieved and excited to continue learning and developing my skills.

 ## What is it exactly
 I chose to build a game that is modern take on a the classic Snake 2 game, where the player must catch as many of the circles before the time runs out.